-Unpaid personal leave may be requested after ninety (90) days from the postdoc's appointment date.
+Unpaid personal leave may be requested after completion of ninety (90) days of employment.

-Postdocs who have fewer than six (6) months of service may request a personal leave of absence for a period not to exceed ten (10) workdays.
+Staff members who have fewer than six (6) months of service in a benefits-eligible position may request a personal leave of absence for a period not to exceed ten (10) workdays.

-Postdocs who have completed a minimum of six (6) months of service may request longer periods of personal leave.
+Staff members who have completed a minimum of six (6) months of service in a benefits-eligible position may request longer periods of personal leave.